-As a Teamup calendar administrator, you’ll be dealing with the calendar administrator link.
+As a Teamup calendar administrator, you’ll be working with administrator level access.

-When you access your calendar with the administrator key, you have access to the Settings which give you full administrative powers.
+When you access your calendar with administrator access, you can open the Settings which give you full administrative powers.
 Within Settings, you can add or delete sub-calendars; create, modify, and delete sharing links; create, modify, delete events, change subscription plans or add account users beyond the limit that may incur extra cost.

-Anyone with your administrative key can do all of these actions, and even delete your entire calendar!
-That’s why it’s so important to keep your administrator link secure.
+Anyone with administrator access can do all of these actions listed above, and even delete your entire calendar.

-Keep your administrator link to yourself or a designated colleague in your organization; don’t use it to grant access to the calendar to users who do not need to manage anything in the Settings.
+Keep administrator access limited to yourself or authorized individuals; don’t give admin-level access to users who do not need to manage anything in the Settings.

 A frequent mistake calendar administrators make is to grant administrator rights to users who need to create and modify calendar events, but do not need to manage the calendar settings.